PHPCSStandards/PHPCSStandards.github.io/wiki/Customisable-Sniff-Properties.md

 > Note: This page is a work in progress.
 The content and structure may change but the information provided is accurate.
 It is not recommended to link to sections within this document until it has been completed.

 The behaviour of some sniffs can be changed by setting certain sniff properties in your ruleset.xml file.
 On this page you will find the properties used in the various standards which are available for customisation.
-For properties that were added after ruleset support was introduced, the first stable version that made the property available is listed.
+For properties that were added after ruleset support was introduced in version 1.3.0, the first stable version that made the property available is listed.

 For more information about changing sniff behaviour by customising your ruleset, see the [[Annotated ruleset.xml]].